 Children’s Advocacy Center for Denton County empowers child abuse victims, their families, and our community through education, healing, and justice.
 As part of our mission, we offer multiple education opportunities to child-serving organizations and community members.
 Sign up for one of our free programs today!
-Contact Monica Cattau at email@example.com or 972-538-9615 to schedule or for more information.
+Contact Yamuna Teter at firstname.lastname@example.org or 972-538-9615 to schedule or for more information.

 Education for Adults